kyma-project/istio/docs/contributor/04-10-technical-design.md

 - Restart Pods with proxy sidecar after an Istio version update.
 - Restart Pods with proxy sidecar when proxy resources change.
 - Restart Pods if they match [Restart Predicates](#restart-predicates) that the [Istio ResourcesReconciliation component](#istio-resourcesreconciliation) specifies (for example, being up-to-date with EnvoyFilter)

+### IngressGatewayReconciler

+The IngressGatewayReconciler component is responsible for restarting Istio Ingress Gateway.
+The component consumes a list of [Restart Predicates](#restart-predicates) that specify when the Ingress Gateway should be restarted.
+To understand the reasons for the predicates, refer to the [Architecture Decision Record](https://github.com/kyma-project/istio/issues/278).

 ## Restart Predicates